 Fine-tune the calibration of your display

-To change these preferences, choose Apple menu > System Preferences, click Displays , click Display Settings, click Presets, then click Fine-Tune Calibration.
+To change these settings, choose Apple menu > System Settings, then click Displays in the sidebar.
+(You may need to scroll down.)
+Click Display Settings on the right, click the Preset pop-up menu, then click Fine-Tune Calibration.

 White Point (x)

 The x chromaticity coordinate as described in the CIE 1931 xyY color space when measuring a white image.

 The y chromaticity coordinate as described in the CIE 1931 xyY color space when measuring a white image.

 The Y value (luminance) as described in the CIE 1931 xyY color space when measuring a white image.

 Removes an existing fine-tuning and switches the display back to the current calibrated state.

 You can also measure the calibration of your display and perform in-field recalibration for Pro Display XDR and Studio Display.